Something really special and touching happened during the Primary 3 class that I taught today.

-Every single person in class raised their hand.
+Every single person in the class raised their hand.

 “Someone we know could have been on that plane… my father… my mother… my cousin…” was the common understanding they started to share.

-This was when I got them to think about a scenario where one of their classmates weren’t in class today because he/she was on the plane.
+This was when I got them to think about a scenario where one of their classmates wasn’t in class today because he/she was on the plane.